itpp-labs/website-addons/website_event_attendee_fields/doc/index.rst

 * When email column is presented and there is a partner with that email:

-  * if partner has registration for the event:
+  * if partner has confirmed registration for the event:

     * registration is blocked.
 Warning is shown